Bramshaw House, Pennant Hills Road, Parramatta

 1. Introduction

 Since at least 2022, the site of the former Royal Institute for the Deaf and Blind School building on the corner of Gollan Avenue and Pennant Hills Road, Oatlands, Parramatta, has been closed to facilitate redevelopment.
-Though it substantially looks like a modern building complex, the section fronting Pennant Hills Road features a section of what appears to be a nineteenth century homestead.
+Though it substantially looks like a modern building complex, those buildings fronting Pennant Hills Road features a section of what appears to be a nineteenth century homestead.
 This ‘heritage’-style portion of the building was first noticed by Graham Shirley during April 2022.
-The 1930s era photograph at the head of this article confirmed his suspicion that the ‘homestead’ portion of the building was much older than recent times.
+The 1930s era photograph at the head of this article confirmed his suspicion that the ‘homestead’ portion of the building was much older than recent times, perhaps dating to the turn of the century.

 | Bramshaw, 106 Pennant Hills Rd., Oatlands, April 2022.
 Photo: Graham Shirley. |